Trust policy

 Evidence-supported comparison

-Structured research is supported by independent review patterns, buyer feedback themes, or multiple corroborating sources.
+Structured evidence review is supported by independent review patterns, buyer feedback themes, named source packs, expert input where documented, or multiple corroborating sources.

 Long-term tested